pythonindia/inpycon-blog/README.md

 The contents should be visible at [http://localhost:8000/blog/](http://localhost:8000/blog/)

-## Contributing to the Blog site
+## Want to Contribute?

-Please read our [Contribution Guidelines](CONTRIBUTING.md) to Contribute to the Blog site
+Thank you for your you interest in contributing to PyCon India blog site, please read our [Contribution Guidelines](CONTRIBUTING.md) to get started.
+Submit an issue in the Issues section for reporting/fixing bugs and to request new features.

 ## New Blog